 ERA 1996, ss 98, 139

 Situations in which the above circumstances arise are generally referred to as ‘genuine redundancy situations’.
-A genuine redundancy situation arises where an employer’s business closes down in its entirety or at one particular workplace, or where an employer cuts his workforce in a particular area of work by a significant number.
+A genuine redundancy situation arises where an employer’s business closes down in its entirety or at one particular workplace, or where an employer cuts its workforce in a particular area of work by a significant number.
 For example, if there are 100 production workers in an employer’s factory and a decision is taken that only 50 are now required, this will clearly give rise to a genuine redundancy situation in which 50 posts are potentially redundant.

-However, where, the employer’s business is reorganised but carries on after the reorganisation without any significant change in the number of employees, it may be more difficult to determine whether a redundancy situation has arisen.
+However, where the employer’s business is reorganised but carries on after the reorganisation without any significant change in the number of employees, it may be more difficult to determine whether a redundancy situation has arisen.

 See the Redundancy ― an introduction guidance note and other supporting guidance notes in the Redundancy and reorganisation section for further information.

-In some cases, a redundancy situation is forced upon an employer by factors
+In some cases, a redundancy situation is

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.